certik/femhub/doc/src/howto.rst

 -----------------------
 If you have developed new codes to add new functionality to FEMhub you might want to create a package instead of a regular patch.

-FEMhub packages are .tar.bz2 files but they have the extension .spkg to avoid confusion.
-You can see FEMhub standard packages if go to FEMhub top directory and do
+FEMhub packages are .tar files but they have the extension .spkg to avoid confusion.
+SPKG means "Software Package".
+You can see FEMhub standard packages if you go to FEMhub top directory and do
 ::
   \$ cd spkg/standard